Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

 <a name="Exercise3"></a>
 ### Exercise 3: Connecting to the Microsoft Graph from the Add-in ###

-Microsoft strategy around Office extensibility has focused on add-ins and APIs.
+Microsoft's strategy around Office extensibility has focused on add-ins and APIs.
 So far, this module has focused completely on add-ins.
 In this last exercise, you will combine the two by calling into the Microsoft Graph from your add-in.

 <a name="Ex3Task1"></a>
 #### Task 1 - Registering the Application with Azure AD ####